 Dilution factors for most essential oils are between 1% and 5%.
 At this strength, there are relatively few safety concerns.
 The more concentrated the blend becomes, the greater the potential for an adverse reaction.
 Essential oils are lipophilic in nature, meaning that they are fat soluble and so stored in the body for a period of time, presenting greater potential for irritation.
 Other factors that should be considered include the area of the skin to be treated as well as the client’s personal sensitivities or intolerances.

 If the skin is damaged in any way, infected or inflamed, it may be more susceptible to irritation.
 It is not recommended to use essential oils on damaged or broken skin, as the skin may absorb far more than would be safe even under ‘normal’ circumstances.
 Adverse reactions are more likely to occur, and the skin condition may become worse.
 Use extreme caution with clients who are observed to have damaged skin.

 - Age of the Individual

 For use on children and babies, the concentrations should be reduced accordingly.
 Children have a heightened sensitivity to essential oils, and some should be avoided entirely.
+There are several essential oils that are not safe for babies.
 These include wintergreen, peppermint, rosemary, eucalyptus and birch.
 The aging skin may also be more sensitive to essential oils, so greater dilution factors should be considered in their case as well.

-In addition to the above-mentioned considerations concerning the safe use of essential oils, the following general guidelines should bear in mind:
+In addition to the above-mentioned considerations concerning essential oil safety, the following general guidelines should bear in mind: